Tokyo Weekender

-Tokyo Weekender magazine is the oldest English publication in Japan.
+Tokyo Weekender is an English-language magazine published in Japan.

 Founded in 1970 by Corky Alexander and Susan Scully, Tokyo Weekender was first published bi-monthly.
 Now Tokyo Weekender is published monthly and is distributed in embassies, luxury hotels, shops, stations and airports.

 Early years

 Tokyo Weekender was co-founded by Korean War veteran Millard "Corky" Alexander and Susan Scully, previously co-workers at Pacific Stars and Stripes.
 It was the first free regular English publication in Japan.
 As well as being free at various locations, it used to come inside the Friday edition of the English Daily Yomiuri, a real distribution coup.
 After Corky died, the publication was taken over by his daughter and son-in-law before being relaunched by Caroline Pover.
 In 2008 Tokyo Weekender was purchased by Bulbouscell Media Group.
 In 2015, Bulbouscell Media Group was bought by the PR Agency Sunny Side Up Inc., and later merged with ENGAWA K.K., an SSU group company which was established in late 2015.
-In April 2016, Tokyo Weekender welcomed their new editor in chief Annemarie Luck.
+In April 2020, Tokyo Weekender welcomed their new editor in chief Nick Narigon, who replaced Annemarie Luck.